-3 1.2 Sediment Augmentation Experiment Alternatives Screening Study 4 Background
+1.2 Sediment Augmentation Experiment Alternatives Screening Study Background

-5 In December 2008, the Program's Adaptive Management Working Group developed a sediment

-6 augmentation adaptive management experiment, to be implemented in the 2009 - 2013 timeframe, to test

-7 the following hypothesis: Average sediment augmentation near Overton, Nebraska, of 185,000 tons/year

-8 (t/y) under the existing flow regime and 225,000 t/y under the flow regime proposed by the Governance

-9 Committee achieves a sediment balance to Kearney, Nebraska.
-This hypothesis, referred to as Priority

-Hypothesis Sediment #1 in Program documents, is based on modeling performed by the USDI Bureau of Reclamation (BOR) (Murphy et al., 2006).
-The Program initiated the Sediment Augmentation

-12 Experiment Alternatives Screening Study (Study) to investigate the potential of implementing the Project approximately river mile (RM) 255, to the Odessa Bridge at RM 224.
-Figure 1-1 shows the general Study

-12 Experiment Alternatives Screening Study (Study) to investigate the potential of implementing the Project 13 to correct the sediment imbalance in the Platte River reach between the Lexington and Odessa bridges

-14 (Project reach).
-The 32-mile Project reach extends from upstream of the Lexington Bridge, at

-16 location.
-(Note that figures are at the end of the section.)

-17 The Program will implement the sediment augmentation management action under the FSM strategy.

-18 The assumption from Program documents is that sediment can be mechanically placed into the river at a

-19 rate that will eliminate the sediment deficiency and restore a balanced sediment budget.
-The Program has

-20 identified a location within the Project reach, just upstream (west) of Nebraska Public Power District's

-21 (NPPD's) Cottonwood Ranch, as the preferred location to evaluate the effectiveness of the Project.
-The

-22 Program has acquired property along the South Channel (adjacent to Jeffrey Island) downstream of the

-23 Johnson-2 (J-2) Return for sediment augmentation purposes but is also investigating other possible

-24 sediment augmentation actions, including the following:

-- Augmentation downstream of the Overton Bridge with sandpit material - Augmentation at Program property upstream of the Overton Bridge with channel and/or overbank sediment - Mechanical augmentation (island leveling and channel widening) in the channel between Program property upstream of the Overton Bridge and Cottonwood Ranch - Potential additional augmentation possibilities downstream of the J-2 Return (PRRIP, 2009)
+- In December 2008, the Program's Adaptive Management Working Group developed a sediment - 6 augmentation adaptive management experiment, to be implemented in the 2009 - 2013 timeframe, to test - 7 the following hypothesis: Average sediment augmentation near Overton, Nebraska, of 185,000 tons/year - 8 (t/y) under the existing flow regime and 225,000 t/y under the flow regime proposed by the Governance - 9 Committee achieves a sediment balance to Kearney, Nebraska.
+This hypothesis, referred to as Priority - 10 Hypothesis Sediment #1 in Program documents, is based on modeling performed by the USDI Bureau of - 11 Reclamation (BOR) (Murphy et al., 2006).
+The Program initiated the Sediment Augmentation - Experiment Alternatives Screening Study (Study) to investigate the potential of implementing the Project 12 - 13 to correct the sediment imbalance in the Platte River reach between the Lexington and Odessa bridges - 14 (Project reach).
+The 32-mile Project reach extends from upstream of the Lexington Bridge, at - approximately river mile (RM) 255, to the Odessa Bridge at RM 224.
+Figure 1-1 shows the general Study 15 - 16 location.
+(Note that figures are at the end of the section.) - 17 The Program will implement the sediment augmentation management action under the FSM strategy. - 18 The assumption from Program documents is that sediment can be mechanically placed into the river at a - 19 rate that will eliminate the sediment deficiency and restore a balanced sediment budget.
+The Program has - 20 identified a location within the Project reach, just upstream (west) of Nebraska Public Power District's - (NPPD's) Cottonwood Ranch, as the preferred location to evaluate the effectiveness of the Project.
+The 21 - Program has acquired property along the South Channel (adjacent to Jeffrey Island) downstream of the 22 - 23 Johnson-2 (J-2) Return for sediment augmentation purposes but is also investigating other possible - 24 sediment augmentation actions, including the following: - Augmentation downstream of the Overton Bridge with sandpit material - Augmentation at Program property upstream of the Overton Bridge with channel and/or overbank sediment - Mechanical augmentation (island leveling and channel widening) in the channel between Program property upstream of the Overton Bridge and Cottonwood Ranch - Potential additional augmentation possibilities downstream of the J-2 Return (PRRIP, 2009)

-31 1.3 Purpose and Scope
+1.3 Purpose and Scope

-The purpose of the Study is to verify the sediment deficiency in the Project reach and identify and evaluate the feasibility of implementing a sediment augmentation experiment that will test the hypothesis and help achieve the Program's long-term goal.
-Section IV of the Program's AMP identifies proposed actions to achieve management objectives on Program lands.
-Under the FSM strategy, Objective Number 2 is to:
+- 32 The purpose of the Study is to verify the sediment deficiency in the Project reach and identify and - 33 evaluate the feasibility of implementing a sediment augmentation experiment that will test the hypothesis - 34 and help achieve the Program's long-term goal.
+Section IV of the Program's AMP identifies proposed - 35 actions to achieve management objectives on Program lands.
+Under the FSM strategy, Objective - 36 Number 2 is to:

-37 "Offset the existing sediment imbalance by increasing sediment inputs to the habitat area from 38 one or more of the following sources: a) sand augmentation through mechanical actions - island 39 and bank clearing and leveling, b) sand augmentation from bank and island actions not directly 40 related to bank cutting and island leveling (an example could be excavation associated with 41 wetland development), or c) reducing imbalance through channel plan form changes, tributary 42 delivery improvements, or flow routing changes."
+"Offset the existing sediment imbalance by increasing sediment inputs to the habitat area from one or more of the following sources: a) sand augmentation through mechanical actions - island and bank clearing and leveling, b) sand augmentation from bank and island actions not directly related to bank cutting and island leveling (an example could be excavation associated with wetland development), or c) reducing imbalance through channel plan form changes, tributary 41

+42 delivery improvements, or flow routing changes."